I design books and websites, edit fiction, and write stories.

 Editor and book designer

-For my day job, I edit fiction and do book design.
-Some of my recent work is on Katherine M. Lawrence’s Yamabuki novels about a woman samurai in 12th-century Japan.
+Some of my book editing and design work is on Katherine M. Lawrence’s Yamabuki novels about a woman samurai in 12th-century Japan.